Home

 Helen (Mills) Beniston Cooper Emerson was born in 1890 in Fayette County, PA, the daughter of Joseph Henry and Flora (Minerd) Mills Sr.

-Later, Helen married Earl Cooper ( ? - ? ).
-They were residing in the coal patch town of Republic, near Brownsville, Fayette County, in 1913.
+They made their home in another patch town, Republic, near Brownsville, Fayette County, in 1913.
 The fate of Earl is not known.

 Later, sometime before 1930, Helen married again, to Charles Emerson (1889- ? ), who was a coal miner.

-In her second and third marriages, Helen is not thought to have had any children.
+In her second and third marriages, Helen did not bear any other children.